Node-RF: Learning Generalized Continuous Space-Time Scene Dynamics with Neural ODE-based NeRFs¶

 The total loss is a weighted sum:

-- \(\mathcal{L}_{\text{NeRF}}\): L2 reconstruction loss between rendered and ground-truth colors (coarse + fine hierarchy)
+- \(\mathcal{L}_{\text{NeRF}}\): L2 reconstruction loss for rendered color vs. GT (coarse + fine stages).

-- \(\mathcal{L}_p\), \(\mathcal{L}_v\): L1 auxiliary losses for object pose and velocity (multi-sequence task only)
+- \(\mathcal{L}_p\), \(\mathcal{L}_v\): L1 auxiliary losses for object pose and velocity (multi-sequence tasks only).

-- \(\mathcal{L}_{\text{lipschitz}}\): Lipschitz regularization term
+- \(\mathcal{L}_{\text{lipschitz}}\): Lipschitz regularization term.

-Weights: \(\lambda_1=1\), \(\lambda_2=\lambda_3=10^{-2}\), \(\lambda_4=10^{-22}\) (negligibly small, serving only as a structural constraint).
+Weights: \(\lambda_1=1\), \(\lambda_2=\lambda_3=10^{-2}\), \(\lambda_4=10^{-22}\) (extremely small regularization weight, primarily for structural constraint).

-Training details: 512-dimensional latent; Adam optimizer (lr=5e-4); Bouncing Balls uses the dopri5 solver (more stable for long-range extrapolation), others use the Euler solver (step-size=0.05); 300k–500k training iterations; warmup activates at 5k iterations.
+Training details: 512-dimensional latent; Adam optimizer (lr=5e-4); dopri5 solver for Bouncing Balls (stable for long-range extrapolation), Euler solver (step-size=0.05) for others; 300k-500k iterations; warmup starts at 5k iterations.

 Key Experimental Results¶

-Main Results: Long-Range Extrapolation (Bouncing Balls, 4× extrapolation)¶
+Main Results: Long-range Extrapolation (Bouncing Balls, 4× Extrapolation)¶

 | Method | X-CLIP Sim↑ | LLaVA-Video Sim↑ | Motion Smoothness↑ | Subject Consistency↑ |